Ben Brading 5 min read

 • Exempt – The goods or services being supplied is outside the scope of VAT rules

-Business energy rates are charged as a standard-rated supply, with 20% of VAT being added to business electricity and gas bills.
+Business electricity prices and commercial gas rates are charged as a standard-rated supply, with 20% of VAT being added to business electricity and gas bills.

 Businesses can apply to be charged VAT at reduced rates in exceptional cases.